 Alternative Supplementary Cementitious Material Use in Concrete

 Supplementary cementitious materials (SCMs) are often used in concrete to improve concrete strength and durability.
 Fly ash has been the dominant SCM used in North America for the last 50 years.
-Research is being conducted to understand and quantify the durability of concrete made with lternative sources of SCMs.
+Research is being conducted to understand and quantify the durability of concrete made with alternative sources of SCMs.
 These alternative SCMs being investigated include impounded fly ash, sugarcane bagasse, and calcined clay.